openframeworks/ofSite/documentation/types/ofBaseRenderer.markdown

 _inlined_description: _

-Draws a cube with the specified size, starting from the origin.
+Draws a cube with the specified size at the origin.

 The cube is drawn with the current color, e.g. set with ofSetColor().
 The cube is drawn filled by default; change this with ofFill();